-While some other premium credit cards are all about the perks, one of things that makes the Chase Sapphire Reserve® Card so well rounded is that it’s also a fantastic card for everyday spend.
+While some other premium credit cards are all about the perks, one of the things that make the Chase Sapphire Reserve® Card so well rounded is that it’s also a fantastic card for everyday spending.
 Specifically, the card has two valuable bonus categories, as it offers triple points on dining and travel.

-The Chase Sapphire Reserve® Card has a $450 annual fee, though offers a $300 annual travel credit that’s automatically applied to any travel purchases.
-For all practical purposes, I consider that to more or less be worth face value, meaning that the out of pocket on the card is ~$150 per year.
+The Sapphire Reserve Card has a $550 annual fee, though offers a $300 annual travel credit that’s automatically applied to any travel purchases.
+For all practical purposes, I consider that to more or less be worth face value, meaning that the out of pocket on the card is ~$250 per year.

-For that you get triple points on dining and travel, a Priority Pass membership, fantastic travel and car rental coverage, no foreign transaction fees, the ability to redeem points for 1.5 cents each, a Global Entry fee credit, and more.
+For that relatively low cost, you’re getting triple points on dining and travel, a Priority Pass membership, fantastic travel and car rental coverage, no foreign transaction fees, the ability to redeem points for 1.5 cents each, a Global Entry fee credit, and more.

-Even if you don’t value most of those perks, the triple points on dining and travel are valuable for anyone who values the ability to earn Ultimate Rewards points, given the redemption options that having this card unlocks.
+Even if you don’t value most of those perks, the triple points on dining and travel are valuable for anyone who wants to earn Ultimate Rewards points, given the redemption options that having this card unlocks.

 That’s a solid return, and keep in mind there’s no skill required for those redemptions.
 You can book all kinds of travel experiences through the Ultimate Rewards website at that rate.